 - Do you have a realistic budget planned and some expectations of timeline?

 - Photos – Do you have them?
 Are they good?
 Be honest with yourself.

 - Content – Do you have the copy (or text) written for the pages you want to include on your site?
 Product sheets are good for specs, not marketing copy.
 And you want the voice of the content to be consistent across the website.

 - Do you know what information you want to collect?
 If you’re going to put forms on the site, do you know what to ask for?

 Struggling with finding to the best web designer for your project?
 Niche is here to help!
-Visit www.nichemarketingcompany.com or give us a call to schedule a consultation: 443-787-4951
+Visit www.nichemarketingcompany.com or call us to schedule consultation, 443-787-4951.